EpicGames/PixelStreamingInfrastructure/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability please open an issue: https://github.com/EpicGames/PixelStreamingInfrastructure/issues
+If you find a vulnerability please open and advisory here: https://github.com/EpicGames/PixelStreamingInfrastructure/security/advisories/new

-or

-If the vulnerability is too sensitive to be posted publicly for some reason then we support reporting vulnerabilities privately through this Github repo's private security vulnerability feature: https://github.com/EpicGames/PixelStreamingInfrastructure/security/advisories/new